threshold

 Page numbers are for draft copy at present; they will be replaced with correct numbers when final book is formatted.
 Chapter numbers are correct and will not change now.

 A threshold is a critical value beyond which some event occurs or values change drastically.
-In biological neorones and artificial neurons there is often no reaction for small or moderate amounts of activation from other neorons.
+In biological neorones and artificial neurons there is often no reaction for small or moderate amounts of activation from other neurons.
 However, if the level of input activation goes beyond some threshold, then the neuron will fully fire.

 Also known as thresholding